pnsn/station_metrics/station_metrics/metrics/prefix_ring_latency_max.md

    packet_length = endtime - starttime
    latency       = feed_latency + 0.5 * packet_length

-4. Keep a running maximum of the latency for each channel, initialised from the first packet seen.
+4. Keep a running maximum of the latency for each channel, initialized from the first packet seen.
 5. At the end of the run report that maximum: